DennisGermishuys/vuejs-nodejs-test/README.md

 # vuejs-nodejs-test
 A small project learning to use vue with node

-Had to complete this little project in about 2 days, as i had some constraints at work.
+Had to complete this little project in a little under 2 days, as I had some constraints at work.

 It turns our that i really like vue, so i will be expanding on this in the future in my free time.